Pay4Skills/.github/profile/README.md

 However, it is essential to note that the development process will not be slowed down or halted to grow the open source aspect.
 The priority remains the continuous and efficient development of the platform.

 ## Active Repositories
-There are two main active repositories in the PaidlanceDev GitHub organization:
+There are two main active repositories in the **Paidlance** GitHub organization:

-- [paidlancedev](https://github.com/PaidlanceDev/paidlancedev): This repository uses Angular
+- [paidlancedev](https://github.com/Paidlance/paidlancedev): This repository uses Angular
-- [paidlancework](https://github.com/PaidlanceDev/paidlancework): This repository uses Next.js
+- [paidlancework](https://github.com/Paidlance/paidlancework): This repository uses Next.js

 Each repository offers the same features, as we've decided to include both frameworks, ensuring developers can contribute using their preferred technology stack without limitation.